 GPS tracking

-For context, that’s comparable accuracy to what dedicated GPS trackers deliver.
-Both are accurate enough to confirm your child is at school or a friend’s house.
+For context, that broad-location use case is similar to what dedicated GPS trackers deliver.
+Both are useful for confirming your child is at school or a friend’s house.

 SOS emergency button